 - Cystic Mesothelioma: This type of mesothelioma is considered rare and benign, and occurs mostly in females.
 Unlike other forms of the disease, cystic mesothelioma is generally not caused by asbestos exposure.

 - Small Cell Mesothelioma: Small cell form of mesothelioma is a rare cell subtype, but it also comes with a grim prognosis.
 More studies are needed to understand the best course of treatment.

 - Heterologous Mesothelioma: This form of mesothelioma is so rare that treatment options at this point are difficult.
 Scientists and physicians continue to research in order to get more information on the causes and formation of heterologous mesothelioma.

-- Deciduoid Mesothelioma: This is extremely rare subtype with distinct yet extremely different characteristics of the other subtypes.
-Prognosis for deciduoid mesothelioma is grim, with an average survival rate of around 6 months.
+- Deciduoid Mesothelioma: This is an extremely rare subtype with distinct yet extremely different characteristics of the other subtypes.
+The prognosis for deciduoid mesothelioma is grim, with an average survival rate of around 6 months.

 This division of histological factors requires pathologists to perform many tests, including immunohistochemical tests.

 However, there is no single test that are 100% accurate or can tell the difference between mesothelioma and carcinoma.
 Immunohistochemical tests also can’t easily determine whether a tumor is benign or malignant.

 Further, the Food and Drug Administration (FDA) has not approved a specific immunohistochemical test, so individual cancer centers use different panels.

 Although there are different types of mesothelioma, all forms of the cancer are classified in stages, ranging from stage one through four.